lzim/teampsd/mtl_facilitate_workgroup/checklists/fidelity_training_checklist.md

 - [ ] ___ session 8 _______________________________________

-## Sessions 9 & 10

-Apply C.F.B.T. systems thinking and plan for future team learning needs.
+#### Sessions 9 & 10 - _**APPLY** C.F.B.T. systems thinking and plan for future team learning needs.
 Ideally, the team has been practicing new decisions, may may also now be ready to implement a shared change in the real world.
 Systems Thinking emphasized.

-Which module are you working with? - select, rank order (in order of priority), and briefly describe issue or question for that module**
+##### Which module are you working with? - select, rank order (in order of priority), and briefly describe issue or question for that module**

 - [ ] ___ MM _______________________________________